Oladipin/yoga-club/README.md

 ---

 - I tested the page works on different browsers: Google chrome.
-Moxilla Firefox and Microsoft edge.
+Mozilla Firefox and Microsoft edge.

-* I tested the pages are responsive and works well on different screen sizes: Desktop, Laptop, Tablet, Mobile phone.
+- I tested the pages are responsive and works well on different screen sizes: Desktop, Laptop, Tablet, Mobile phone.

-- I tested all navigation work perfectly and redirects users to the right pages/sections.
+* I tested all navigation work perfectly and redirects users to the right pages/sections.

-* I tested the form inputs works properly and it requires data entry in all fields.
+- I tested the form inputs works properly and it requires data entry in all fields.

 ### Validator Testing